-Under the current Medicaid laws in most states, a senior’s personal residence will not be counted as an asset in determining their financial eligibility for Medicaid coverage of long-term care costs—even after they move into a nursing home.
+Under the current laws in most states, a senior’s personal residence will not be counted as an asset in determining their financial eligibility for Medicaid coverage of long-term care costs—even after they move into a nursing home.

-However, if a senior is single and their equity interest (fair market value minus mortgage) in their primary residence exceeds $572,000, then the house will be counted as an asset, almost certainly causing them to be disqualified from Medicaid coverage.
+However, if a senior is single and their equity interest (fair market value minus debts like a mortgage) in their primary residence exceeds a certain amount, then the house will be counted as an asset, almost certainly causing them to be disqualified from Medicaid coverage.
 In 2022, the minimum home equity limit that states can set is $636,000, but states with higher property values may use an increased limit of up to $955,000.
 California is the only state that does not set a value limit on long-term care Medicaid applicants’ primary residences.

 Medicaid-Exempt Home Transfers

-The Medicaid rules are different for seniors who are married where only one spouse is applying for Medicaid coverage of nursing home costs.
+Medicaid rules are different for married couples where only one spouse is applying for coverage of nursing home costs.
 If one spouse, known as the “community spouse,” continues to reside in the primary residence, then the home will continue to be exempt regardless of its value.

-Another home exemption occurs if a senior’s minor dependent child or disabled child lives in the home.
-Again, in this case there is no home value limitation.
+Another home exemption occurs if a senior’s minor dependent child, blind child or disabled child lives in the home.
+Again, there is no home value limitation in this case.

-Lastly, there is a child-caregiver exception.
+There is a child caregiver exemption as well.
 If an adult child lived in the Medicaid applicant’s home and cared for them for at least two consecutive years prior to the parent’s placement in a nursing home, then the home can be transferred to the caregiving child for a nominal value (less than fair market value).
 This transaction is not subject to Medicaid penalties.
 Note that this caregiving arrangement must be carefully documented (ideally through a formal care agreement) to prove that the requirements for the exemption have been met.

 Medicaid Coverage and the Intent to Return Home

-What if a senior is single, moves from their home to an assisted living facility, and then later on their condition requires them to move into a nursing home?
-Will Medicaid still pay for their skilled nursing care and consider their former home exempt?
+What if a senior is single, moves from their home to an assisted living facility, but then their condition requires them to move into a nursing home?
+Will Medicaid still pay for their nursing home care and consider their former home exempt?

-Indeed, even if a senior moves directly to a nursing home (and for these purposes a short transitional stay in a hospital does not count), their home may not be exempt unless they maintain the “intent to return.”
-Under federal law, if a senior cannot express this intent themselves, then their spouse or another relative may express it for them.
+Under federal law, if a senior cannot express this intent themselves, then their spouse, another relative, or their legal representative may express it for them.
 It is always a good idea to put one’s intent to return home in writing as soon as possible after entering a nursing home.
 Should it become necessary to document a senior’s intentions, there will already be written proof.

 Home Ownership and Medicaid Planning

-In summary, there are specific triggers that cause a home to lose its protected status.
-A previously exempt primary residence becomes a countable asset when the owner has no spouse, dependent or eligible adult caregiver living in the community home and:
+In summary, there are specific triggers that cause a Medicaid beneficiary’s home to lose its protected status.
+A previously exempt primary residence becomes a countable asset when the owner has no eligible spouse, dependent, sibling or child caregiver living there and:

-- Moves into a nursing home or other medical institution permanently with no expressed intent to return to the community home; or
+- Moves into a nursing home or other medical institution permanently with no expressed intent to return; or

 - Transfers the home for less than fair market value; or